What are Abandoned Calls?

 - IVR – Here the calls are abandoned by the caller as it reaches the IVR.
 This may be due to long IVR greeting messages or dislike on the callers side on being greeted by the recording.

 - Call Queue – Calls abandoned when the caller receives the welcome message of a particular call queue.
-This could happen if your welcome message is too long or the welcome message is not relevant to the customer’s IVR option selected by the customer.
+If by any chance the IVR message isn’t in sync with the IVR option selected by the caller or if the welcome message is too long the call can be abandoned.

 Ways to predict Call Abandon Rates

-- Erlang A Formula – This formula by Swedish Mathematician Conny Palm was designed in 1946.
-It is a measure to predict the number of calls that would be abandoned based on high call volume, caller patience and no. of staff available .
+- Erlang A Formula – This formula was coined by Swedish Mathematician Conny Palm in 1946.
+According to high call volume, caller patience and no. of staff available, the no. of calls abandoned can be predicted.
 This can be calculated using the Erlang Calculator.

 - Based on Service Level – Assessment of the relationships of abandon rates with queue times and service level will help predict call abandon call rates.
-The first step to predicting call abandon rates would be to identify periods where the contact centre was operating at its best and worst service levels, noting the abandon rates at each.
+To start off, with identifying the call abandoned rates, you need to identify your call center’s best and worst service level operations.
+Make sure you take a note of abandoned rates at each level.

 Then, make a note of the service level and abandon rate during each thirty-minute reporting period over the past couple of weeks.